MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: Introduction

-Building on previous works (eg. \citet{Pizzuti:2017diz}), here we present the upgraded \emph{MG-MAMMPOSSt}, a new version of the \emph{MAMPOSSt} code of Ref. \citet{Mamon01} developed to determine galaxy clusters mass profiles by analysing the dynamics of member galaxies in the cluster.
-Given an input of line of sight velocities and projected positions of member galaxies, coming either from simulated or real clusters, the code solves the Jeans equation to reconstruct the local gravitational potential and the velocity anisotropy profile, under the assumptions of dynamical relaxation and spherical symmetry.
+Building on previous works (eg. \citealt{Pizzuti:2017diz}, hereafter Paper I), here we present the upgraded \textsc{MG-MAMPOSSt}, a new version of the \textsc{MAMPOSSt} code of \citet{Mamon01} developed to determine galaxy clusters mass profiles by analysing the internal kinematics of member galaxies in the cluster.
+Given an input of projected positions of member galaxies and line of sight velocities, coming either from simulated or real clusters, the code solves the Jeans equation to reconstruct the local gravitational potential and the velocity anisotropy profile, under the assumptions of spherical symmetry and dynamical relaxation.
 A key output is a likelihood analysis for the free model parameters in the mass profile function from dynamics.
 In a modified gravity scenario, the gravitational potential receives a contribution from the additional degrees of freedom, producing an effective mass profile which differs from GR.
-The first version of \emph{MG-MAMPOSSt} has been presented in \citet{Pizzuti:2017diz} for the case of linear $f(R)$ gravity, and applied to data of two galaxy clusters analyzed within the CLASH-CLASH/VLT collaborations.
-In the current version, we have extended the code's capability by implementing two popular and viable modifications of gravity, chameleon and Beyond Horndeski gravity.
-These models represent two distinct screening mechanisms, namely the chameleon and Vainshtein one.
-They are characterized by their own phenomenological impact on the inferred mass profile from kinematical data and require a specific study of their behaviour in this context.
+The first version of \textsc{MG-MAMPOSSt} has been presented in Paper I for the case of linear $f(\mathcal{R})$ gravity, and has been applied to data of two galaxy clusters analysed within the CLASH/VLT collaborations (\citealt{Postman01,Rosati1}).
+In the current version, we have extended the code's capability by implementing two popular and viable modifications of gravity: chameleon and beyond Horndeski gravity.
+These models represent two distinct screening mechanisms, namely the chameleon and Vainshtein ones, respectively.
+They are characterised by their own phenomenological impact on the inferred mass profile from kinematical data and require a specific study of their behaviour in this context.

-The \emph{MG-MAMPOSSt} method is complemented by ClusterGEN, a Python3 code capable of generating synthetic galaxy clusters in a configuration of dynamical equilibrium, which can be used to perform tests of \emph{MG-MAMPOSSt} and forecasting analyses neglecting all the systematic effects.
+The \textsc{MG-MAMPOSSt} method is complemented by \textsc{ClusterGEN}, a Python3 code capable of generating synthetic galaxy clusters in a configuration of dynamical equilibrium, which can be used to perform tests of \textsc{MG-MAMPOSSt} and forecasting analyses neglecting all the systematic effects.